-The best city in Taiwan to live in is Taipei.
-You’ll have access to public transportation, plenty of English support, and western amentities.
-Another great city you can choose is New Taipei.
-It’s more affordable and adjacent to Taipei.
+If you don’t mind paying more, then the best city in Taiwan to live in is Taipei.
+You’ll have access to public transportation, plenty of English support, and western amenities.
+Another great city to choose is New Taipei.

 |New Taipei||793 mi2 | 2053 km2||4.015 million|